rafnixschaf/iota/external-crates/move/crates/move-cli/tools.md

 `move-bytecode-viewer` crate, and not the `move-cli` crate).

-Some of the crates mentioned above are also binaries at the moment, however they should all be able to be made libaries only, with the possible exception of the `move-coverage` crate.
+Some of the crates mentioned above are also binaries at the moment, however they should all be able to be made libraries only, with the possible exception of the `move-coverage` crate.
 The primary reason for this, is that this tool can collect and report test coverage statistics across multiple packages, and multiple runs over a package.
 This functionality is